Keyboard shortcuts

 Social Architecture

 This document defines Aura's social organization model using a digital urban metaphor.
-The system layers social organization, privacy, consent, and governance into three tiers: messages, blocks, and neighborhoods.
+The system layers social organization, privacy, consent, and governance into three tiers: messages, homes, and neighborhoods.

 1. Overview